zammad/zammad-admin-documentation/manage/organizations/index.rst

    User details can be set in the **New/Edit Organization** dialog.

-.. note:: 🕵️ **Admins aren’t the only ones who can change these settings.**
+.. note:: 🕵️ **Admins aren't the only ones who can change these settings.**

    In most cases, agents can, too (using the :user-docs:`ticket pane </extras/organizations.html>` or organization detail